Par For Cinderella Excerpt

 Then came the fireworks.

-His smile—straight, perfect white teeth—held a hint of mischief and seduction and the power to kick her feet from beneath her as she tiptoed down the gunwale to secure the back canopy and check gas-tank levels.
+His smile—straight, perfect white teeth—held a hint of mischief and seduction and the power to kick her feet from beneath her as she tiptoed down the gunwale to ostensibly secure the back canopy and check gas-tank levels.
 Mostly for a reason to get a closer look at this hottie.
-The sound of the second boat flying into the marina barely registered.
+The sound of a second boat flying into the marina barely registered.
 Her eyes were still locked on the hottie’s take-me-I’m-yours mouth.

 By the time her brain had caught up with her girly parts, the vast wake from the second boat’s way-too-fast approach had set up a tsunami strong enough to rock her big tour boat and knock those aforementioned metaphorical feet right out from under her.
 Unsuspecting and still enthralled by the stranger, Casey went blindly over the side.